M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Related Works

-To address the challenges of modeling cross-modal many-to-many correlations and achieving feature alignment, we propose the Inter-Hypergraph Fusion module, as illustrated in Figure \ref{fig5}.
-It primarily consists of three blocks: CrossHyperEdgeGen block (CHEG), CrossHyperConv block (CHNN), and GateFusion block.
+To address the challenges of modeling cross-modal correlations, we propose the IHF module, as illustrated in Fig. \ref{fig5}.
+It consists of three blocks: CrossHyperEdgeGen block (CHEG), CrossHyperConv block (CHNN), and GateFusion block.